amit2003dh/amit2003dh/README.md

 Welcome to my corner of GitHub!
 I am a final-year B.Tech student in Electronics & Communication Engineering at **NIT Bhopal (MANIT)**.
 I'm a full-stack developer who loves building things from scratch, diving deep into code, and figuring out how things work under the hood.

 Right now, I am heavily focused on the **MERN Stack** and building smart workflows using **Generative AI, Retrieval-Augmented Generation (RAG), and AI Agents**.
-When I'm not wrestling with APIs or styling components, you can usually find me sharpening my problem-solving skills—I've cracked **500+ DSA challenges** so far!
+When I'm not wrestling with APIs or styling components, you can usually find me sharpening my problem-solving skills, I've cracked **500+ DSA challenges** so far!

 ---